celery/celery/docs/getting-started/next-steps.rst

         raise value
     TypeError: unsupported operand type(s) for +: 'int' and 'str'

-If you don't wish for the errors to propagate then you can disable that by passing the ``propagate`` argument:
+If you don't wish for the errors to propagate, you can disable that by passing ``propagate``:

 .. code-block:: pycon